esride-nik/daffodilGenerator/README.md

 Generated random daffodil patterns within areas defined on an ArcGIS FeatureLayer.
 Plays a flight from slides defined in an ArcGIS WebScene.

 Supports the following URL parameters:
-* showWidgets: boolean. default: false
+* showWidgets: boolean. default: false.
+Use this parameter to show default widgets and Esri attribution.
 * showAreaLayer: boolean. default: false
 * itemId: string.
 Points to the [ArcGIS](http://www.arcgis.com) ItemID of a WebScene.
 * daffodilAreasUrl: string.
 Points to the URL of an ArcGIS FeatureLayer that contains the daffodil areas.